krishankantjha/retainiq/README.md

 By deploying the cost-sensitive decision theory model threshold sweep at `0.15` (balancing the asymmetric $5.0 cost of a False Churn Miss against the $1.0 cost of an Outreach Campaign), RetainIQ delivers a **67.4% reduction in churn-associated losses**:

+> [!NOTE]
+> **Imbalance Mitigation (SMOTE):** To address the dataset's class imbalance (~26.5% churn baseline), all models are trained on features oversampled via **SMOTE (Synthetic Minority Over-sampling Technique)** to a balanced 50/50 ratio.
+Evaluations are performed strictly on the natural, un-resampled holdout test set to maintain real-world validation integrity.

 ### 1. Cost Optimization & Business Impact (Holdout Test Set)

 | Metric | No Outreach (Baseline) | Standard Threshold (`0.528`) | Cost-Optimal Threshold (`0.15`) |